raygun101/MarkupKit/README.md

     + (LMTableView *)plainTableView;
     + (LMTableView *)groupedTableView;

-For example, the following markup creates a "plain"-style table view containing three rows:
+For example, the following markup creates a plain-style table view containing three rows:

     <LMTableView style="plainTableView">
         <UITableViewCell textLabel.text="Row 1"/>
         <UITableViewCell textLabel.text="Row 2"/>
         <UITableViewCell textLabel.text="Row 3"/>
     </LMTableView>

-Note that, by default, grouped table views enable self-sizing behavior for section headers and footers, but plain table views do not.

 ### Section Management
 The `sectionBreak` processing instruction creates a new section in a table view.
 It corresponds to a call to the `insertSection:` method of the `LMTableView` class.
 This markup creates a grouped table view containing two sections (the first section is created implicitly when the table view is initialized):